uccser/cs-unplugged/docs/source/author/writing_guide.rst

   Check out [Google's website](https://www.google.com).

-Create a link on an image (Kordac feature)
+Create a Link on an Image (Kordac feature)
 ------------------------------------------------------------------------------

 Images should now be linked using the ``caption-link`` and ``source`` tag parameters for including an image.

-Create a link on a button (Kordac feature)
+Create a Link on a Button (Kordac feature)
 ------------------------------------------------------------------------------

 `Click here to read the documentation on how to add a button link`_.